 #3 — Include a “Summer Vacation” Clause

-As divorce mediators, we work to help you plan for the summer, including those details that can help you limit conflict in the future.
+As divorce mediators in Arizona, we work to help you plan for the summer, including those details that can help you limit conflict in the future.
 Most parents have a “general vacation time clause” that covers how each parent may request vacation time during each year.

 For example, “Each parent has up to 14 days each year to travel with the children on vacation outside the State of Arizona so long as that parents gives the other no less than 60 days notice.”